 Advisory Committee on Equity, Diversity and Inclusion Policy

-The Advisory Committee on Equity Policy is mandated to advise the governance committees and TIPS on implementing measures to increase equity, diversity and inclusion in all programs administered by TIPS.
+The Advisory Committee on Equity, Diversity and Inclusion Policy is mandated to advise the governance committees and TIPS on implementing measures to increase equity, diversity and inclusion in all programs administered by TIPS.
 The committee also reviews the applications submitted to the annual equity recognition process and provides a recommendation to the Secretariat as to which institutions should be recognized.